F5Networks/terraform-provider-bigip/docs/userguide/big-ip-modules.rst

    This module is supported on Terraform version 0.13 and newer.

-The templates below are tested on Terraform v0.13.0
+The templates below are tested on Terraform v0.13.0 and v0.14.0:

 - provider registry.terraform.io/hashicorp/aws v3.8.0
 - provider registry.terraform.io/hashicorp/random v2.3.0